| The issue of supply chain alignment with overall business strategy has always

 overall business goals.
 However, at the top management level dealing with business objectives,

 the issue of supply chain alignment is often ignored or receives less interest (Ross, 2003).
+A literature review of supply chain strategy and related concepts reveals that

 the alignment of supply chain strategies with corporate and business strategies is